chameleonhead/stratrack/libs/mql-interpreter/README.md

 preprocessing, so you can enable or disable sections based on defined macros.

 `#property` directives are recognized as well.
-Use `preprocessWithProperties` to collect program properties before parsing.
-When using `interpret()`, the collected properties are returned in `runtime.properties`.
+Use `preprocessWithProperties` to collect program properties before parsing and assign them to `runtime.properties` after building the runtime.

 The preprocessor also supports a simplified `#import "file"` directive.
-Files must be provided via a `fileProvider` callback passed to `preprocess` or `interpret`.
+Files must be provided via a `fileProvider` callback passed to `preprocess` or any custom wrapper.
 This keeps the interpreter free of Node.js dependencies so the same logic works in the browser.

 ```ts